asadava/asadava/README.md

 - I’m interested in making useless things you can run in Visual Studio Code, sometimes other programs, and the occasional HTML page.
 - I’m currently learning Python, and HTML I do somewhat nowadays.
 - I started learning Python on September 3rd, 2021, and HTML during about late 2018.
-- I can't wait to start wasting my life on this, when I get my Raspberry Pi 400 in the next few days!

 ### --- QUESTIONS AND ANSWERS ---
 Q: Why are there a bunch of comments jam packed into your code?<br/>